hg8496/rusty-buddy/docs/docs/configuration.md

 ├── .rusty/
 │   └── config.toml
 ```
+**Note:** Rusty Buddy will automatically search for `.rusty/config.toml` starting from your current directory and moving up through parent directories.
+Make sure you are working in or beneath a configured
+project directory.

 If the `.rusty` directory or `config.toml` does not exist, you can generate it by running: